yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 So let's see what's going on here.
 Shall we?

 We set the `min` value equal to `0`.
-Because we want the calculations to start at the top of the list when no motion is made yet.
+We want the calculations to start at the top of the list when the user has made no motion yet.
 And **we stop the range when the user scrolls about the height of the header.** Since we want to display the sticky bar all the way around, **we're subtracting the height of the bar here.**

 #### Fetch `stickyBarHeight` in the `CollpsibleHeader` component